 Scroll on for more info . . . .

-At some point in their permitting processes, all of these government entities require issuing public notices and require accepting public comments on proposed dredging projects.
+At some point in their permitting processes, all of these government entities require issuing public notices and require accepting public comments on proposed projects.

 For more information, go to: